Relocation Guide · Last updated 2 June 2026

 Quick Summary

-- No capital gains tax, no inheritance tax, income tax capped at 25% in Gibraltar
+- No capital gains tax, no inheritance tax, no wealth tax and no VAT in Gibraltar

-- GHA provides NHS-equivalent healthcare for residents — free at the point of use
+- Gibraltar Health Authority (GHA) provides NHS-equivalent healthcare for residents, free at the point of use

-- Residency requires an approved application; Category 2 status suits high-net-worth retirees
+- British citizens can apply for ordinary residency; Category 2 status suits high-net-worth retirees

-- Mediterranean climate, English-speaking, British legal system and lifestyle
+- Mediterranean climate, English-speaking, British legal system and familiar lifestyle

 - Housing costs are the main trade-off: Gibraltar is not a cheap place to live